chfreem/APIHowTo/index.md

 This is a beginner’s guide to the United States National Archives Catalog API.
 You can find the official documentation [here](https://github.com/usnationalarchives/Catalog-API).
 But if the documentation seems a bit incomplete or unfriendly, not to worry.
 You’ve come to the right place to get you started towards being able to use the API—and understand the documentation—yourself.

 To illustrate the use of the API, I have built a simple application which uses it.
-You can play around with it [here](https://chfreem.github.io/APIHowTo/search.html).
+You can experiment with it [here](https://chfreem.github.io/APIHowTo/search.html).
 The code which runs it is available here—there’s [HTML5](https://chfreem.github.io/APIHowTo/search.txt) for the page it’s on, a little [CSS](https://chfreem.github.io/APIHowTo/finalstylesheet.css) to change the look of the page, and some [JavaScript](https://chfreem.github.io/APIHowTo/search.js).
 We’ll inspect the JavaScript in detail below.

 ## Why use the National Archives API?